r-devel/rdevguide/04-reviewing_bugs_in_R.md

 **Note**:

-There is a `#bugreports-for-review` channel on the [R-devel slack](https://r-devel.slack.com/) where you can share your bug report(s) for review/feedback before submitting to Bugzilla.
+There is a `#bugreports-for-review` channel on the [R Contributors slack](https://r-contributors.slack.com/) where you can share your bug report(s) for review/feedback before submitting to Bugzilla.
 This can help with checking that it really is a bug, that you have included the important information and excluded redundant information.

 ## See also